 Many times the referee calls it a victory based on what it looks like that if the defender would have kept going he would have killed or hurt badly his non resisting attacker that got too weak to fight back.
 But the attacker is like a fish that was out of the water temporarily and if put back will immediately start to swim again...

 At some point it was realized by martial arts instructors and organizations, that competitive athleticism increase enrollments.
 With strict state laws, they had to keep it safe.
 In the past and today you would have specialized impact sports separated with specialized grappling sports competitions.
 Some were a mix of both.
 Today these are becoming more popular.

 Lets take Muay Thai and Brazilian JiuJitsu which are the most prevailed training systems for people that do mixed martial arts competitively.
-In Muay Thai, the exploration of punching, kicking and elbowing to most parts of the body allowed in a civilized competition is explored to its max.
+In Muay Thai, the exploration of punching, kicking and elbowing to most parts of the body is allowed in a civilized competition.

 They teach many types of attack combination reaching pressure points that are within reach, advancing to pressure points that are harder to reach until the final defeat.
 Overall however there are not enough stress of a Center Body Lunging opening Kick, nor a lunging side kick to the knee.

 Perhaps it is from years of safe training preventing harsh injuries to the groin and knee joint.
 Just imagine if the rate of injuries in these sports was that high how many people would join the club!